 Definition: Deadlock is the condition that occurs when two processes wait for each other to complete and halt without proceeding further.
 Here two processes wait for the resources acquired by each other.

 Deadlock mostly occurs in multitasking or client-server architecture where resource gets shared among multiple processes.
 If one process wants to access the resources which are acquired by other processes, the process needs to wait until the resource gets released by other processes.

-Suppose there are multiple clients want to access database table (resource) at the server side.
+Suppose there are multiple clients who want to access the database table at the server-side.
+Here database is a resource.
 But the server can not give access to all the clients to modify data at the same time.
-If the server allows multiple clients to modify data in the database table at the same time, data violation will occur.
+If the server allows multiple clients to modify data in the database table at the same time, data violations will occur.